 Hydrogen peroxide is also made up of the same atoms that water is made from with the exception of an additional oxygen atom.
 This extra oxygen (H2O2) gives hydrogen peroxide its beneficial properties.

 So, the answer to the question “does hydrogen peroxide hurt plants” is a resolute no, provided the strength is sufficiently diluted.
 You can purchase hydrogen peroxide in various potencies.
 The most commonly available is a 3% solution, but they go up to 35 %.
-The 3% solution is the type readily available at the grocery or drug store.
+The

 Hydrogen peroxide can be used for any of the following in the garden: